-Nicklaus Children's Hospital, formerly Miami Children's Hospital, and Research Institute has initiated pediatric neuro/oncology research as a collaborative effort between the Divisions of Pathology, Hematology/Oncology, Bone Marrow Transplantation and Neurological Surgery.
+Nicklaus Children's Hospital and Research Institute has initiated pediatric neuro/oncology research as a collaborative effort between the Divisions of Pathology, Hematology/Oncology, Bone Marrow Transplantation and Neurological Surgery.
 Several investigators from these departments are involved in brain cancer research to improve the brain cancer treatment and disease free survival.

 The major focus of the brain cancer research program is to understand the mechanisms behind the failure of chemotherapy and radiation therapy, and the reasons for the aggressiveness and invasiveness of brain tumors.
 The program is investigating the prognostic significance several genetic markers associated with cellular oncogenesis, drug resistance, cell proliferation, angiogenesis, differentiation and programmed cell death (apoptosis).
 The role of telomerase enzyme in the oncogenesis and aggressive behavior of certain brain tumors is also investigated in this research program.
 Alternative Medicine Projects include evaluation of the anticancer effects of curcumin and other 'natural' compounds.